Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

     For more information, see [custom resource configuration using process labels](https://sydney-informatics-hub.github.io/customising-nfcore-workshop/notebooks/2.3_configEnv.html#custom-resource-configuration-using-process-labels).

-Looking at a summary of observations from our trace file, we can see that some of our processes have very similar resource usage metrics and could be groupd together:
+Looking at a summary of observations from our trace file, we can see that some of our processes have very similar resource usage metrics and could be grouped together:

 | Process                         | Resources | Rationale                                         |
 | ------------------------------- | --------- | ------------------------------------------------- |